Azumaya loci of skein algebras: Introduction

 \begin{theorem} One has $ \mathcal{X}^{(1)} \subset \mathcal{AL}$, therefore the Azumaya locus of $\skein(\Sigma_g) $ is the locus of non-central representations. \end{theorem}

 This theorem disproves a conjecture of L\^e and Yu in \cite{LeYu_Survey} who conjectured that the Azumaya locus of $\skein(\Sigma_g) $ was the smooth locus of $\mathcal{X}_{\SL_2}(\Sigma_g)$.

 The strategy to prove Theorem \ref{main_theorem} goes as follows.
-By a theorem of Posner, if $[\rho]$ does not belong to the Azumaya locus, then every irreducible representations of $\left( \skein(\Sigma_g) \right)_{[\rho]}$ have dimension strictly smaller than $N^{3g-3}$, so we get the following alternative characterization of the Azumaya locus:
+By a theorem of Posner, (see \cite[Theorem III.I.6]{BrownGoodearl}) if $[\rho]$ does not belong to the Azumaya locus, then every irreducible representations of $\left( \skein(\Sigma_g) \right)_{[\rho]}$ have dimension strictly smaller than $N^{3g-3}$, so we get the following alternative characterization of the Azumaya locus:

 In particular if $r: \skein(\Sigma_g)\to \End(V)$ is a central representation of dimension $N^{3g-3}$ whose classical shadow is $[\rho]$ then $[\rho]$ belongs to the Azumaya locus if and only if $r$ is irreducible.
-For every $[\rho] \in \mathcal{X}^{(1)}$, there exist two central representations of dimension $N^{3g-3}$ whose classical shadow is $[\rho]$: \begin{enumerate} \item the representations defined by Bonahon and Wong in \cite{BonahonWong4} using quantum Teichm\"uller theory and \item the representations defined by Blanchet-Costantino-Geer-Patureau Mirand in \cite{BCGPTQFT} derived from non-semisimple TQFTs. \end{enumerate}
+For every $[\rho] \in \mathcal{X}^{(1)}$, there exist two central representations of dimension $N^{3g-3}$ whose classical shadow is $[\rho]$: \begin{enumerate} \item the representations defined by Bonahon and Wong in \cite{BonahonWong3} using quantum Teichm\"uller theory and \item the representations defined by Blanchet-Costantino-Geer-Patureau Mirand in \cite{BCGPTQFT} derived from non-semisimple TQFTs. \end{enumerate}

-The skein representations defined in \cite{BCGPTQFT} are part of a larger algebraic structure named (non semi-simple) \textit{extended topological quantum field theory} well studied in \cite{BCGPTQFT, DeRenzi_NSETQFT}.
-This additional structure permits to define interesting bases and non-degenerate pairings which permit to perform explicit computations.
+The skein representations defined in \cite{BCGPTQFT} are part of a larger algebraic structure named (non-semisimple) \textit{extended topological quantum field theory} well studied in \cite{BCGPTQFT, DeRenzi_NSETQFT}.
+This additional structure permits one to define interesting bases and non-degenerate pairings which permit one to perform explicit computations.
 Theorem \ref{main_theorem} will be derived from the following:

-\begin{theorem} The skein representations derived from non semi-simple TQFTs with classical shadows in $\mathcal{X}^{(1)}$ are irreducible. \end{theorem}
+\begin{theorem} The skein representations derived from non-semisimple TQFTs with classical shadows in $\mathcal{X}^{(1)}$ are irreducible. \end{theorem}

-Note that by the theory of Poisson orders, either every such representation is irreducible or none of them is.
-We will prove that the latter alternative leads to a contradiction with the non vanishing of certain $6j$-symbols.
+Note that, by the theory of Poisson orders, either every such representation is irreducible or none of them is.
+We will prove that the latter alternative leads to a contradiction with the non-vanishing of certain $6j$-symbols.